Divyansh-31/TechRush/README.md

-# TechRush
+# 🎧 TechRush
-SoundSpace by Team SPARKS
+**SoundSpace** by **Team SPARKS**

-SoundSpace is an interactive web-based musical instrument platform that lets users play virtual Piano and Drums with engaging animations, floating musical notes, and responsive sound.
-Perfect for beginners, music lovers, or just having fun with music in your browser!
+SoundSpace is an interactive web-based musical instrument platform that lets users play virtual **Piano** and **Drums** with engaging animations, floating musical notes, and responsive sound.
+Perfect for beginners, music lovers, or anyone who enjoys making music in the browser!

+---

-🌟 Features
+## 🌟 Features

--🎹 Interactive Piano
+### 🎹 Interactive Piano
-    Click or press keys to play notes
+- Click or press keyboard keys to play notes
-    Adjustable volume
+- Adjustable volume control
-    Show/hide note labels
+- Toggle note labels on keys
-    Responsive design (mobile-friendly)
+- Responsive layout for all screen sizes

--🥁 Drum Pad
+### 🥁 Drum Pad
-    Click or use keyboard to trigger drum sounds Custom icons for each drum type
+- Click or press keys to play different drum sounds
+- Custom icons for each drum type
-    Tap-friendly for mobile users
+- Mobile tap support

--🎶 Visual Effects
+### 🎶 Visual Effects
-    Floating animated musical notes behind the piano Smooth transitions and hover animations
+- Floating musical notes animation behind the piano
+- Smooth transitions and hover animations for interactivity

--🧠 Accessibility
+### 🧠 Accessibility
-    Keyboard navigation support
+- Keyboard-friendly navigation

-Just open landing.html in you browser.
-No build tools required!
+- Focusable and ARIA-labeled elements

+---

+## 🚀 Getting Started

+1. Clone or download this repository.
+2. Open `landing.html` in any modern web browser.
+3. Start playing!

+✅ No installation or build tools required – it's all HTML, CSS, and JavaScript.